tinnlab/NOSI-Google-Cloud-Training/README.md

 This learning module does not require any computational hardware and local environment setting from users as the programs and scripts can be run in the browser-based development environment provided by Google.
 However, users need to have Google email account, sufficient internet access, and a standard web-browser (e.g. Chrome, Edge, Firefox etc., Chrome browser is recommended) to create a Cloud Virtual Machine for analysis.

-The Jupyter Book will run and test all codes in our notebooks and then build them into a website format.
-The website output is the `_build/html` folder in the repository.
-After the `_build/html` is completely built, the web version of the book will be uploaded from the `_build/html` folder to a Google bucket.
-The address of the cloud bucket can be found at: https://storage.googleapis.com/nosi-gcloud-course/html/intro.html.
-The link http://tinnguyen-lab.com/course/cpa-gcloud/intro.html is just a proxy to that link using Dr. Tin Nguyen's Lab domain name.
 It is recommended to execute the Jupyter Note Book using R kernel version > 4.1 using a standard machine with minimum configuration of 4 vCPUs, 15 GB RAM, and 10GB of HDD.

+[//]: # (The Jupyter Book will run and test all codes in our notebooks and then build them into a website format. )

+[//]: # (The website output is the `_build/html` folder in the repository.
+After the `_build/html` is completely built, the web )

+[//]: # (version of the book will be uploaded from the `_build/html` folder to a Google bucket. )

+[//]: # (The address of the cloud bucket can be found at: https://storage.googleapis.com/nosi-gcloud-course/html/intro.html. )

+[//]: # (The link http://tinnguyen-lab.com/course/cpa-gcloud/intro.html is just a proxy to that link using Dr. Tin Nguyen's Lab)

+[//]: # (domain name. )
+[//]: # ()
-A complete workflow from setting up the environment, building the book, to uploading the website to Google cloud bucket can be found here: https://github.com/tinnlab/NOSI-Google-Cloud-Training/blob/main/.github/workflows/main.yml.
+[//]: # (A complete workflow from setting up the environment, building the book, to uploading the website to )

+[//]: # (Google cloud bucket can be found here: https://github.com/tinnlab/NOSI-Google-Cloud-Training/blob/main/.github/workflows/main.yml. )

-The logs for each time it builds the book are here: https://github.com/tinnlab/NOSI-Google-Cloud-Training/actions.
+[//]: # (The logs for each time it builds the book are here: https://github.com/tinnlab/NOSI-Google-Cloud-Training/actions.)

 ## <a name="DATA">Data</a>
 All data from the modules were originally downloaded from the Gene Expression Omnibus (GEO) repository using the accession